jhpyle/docassemble/_docs/config.md

 backup days: 7
 {% endhighlight %}

+If you set `backup days` to `0`, the daily backup process will be disabled.

 ## <a name="password secretkey"></a>Secret key for passwords

 The `password secretkey` is used in the process of encrypting